 Sound the alarm.

 Assuming you sleep, just slowing your toddler’s escapes down so you can catch them won’t always be effective.
 In this case, you want to make escapes noisy.
 You can purchase door alarms which install as easy as peel and stick for under 10 bucks a piece, but if you’d like to give some fairies wings, bells work well as well.
 A string of door bells can also be pretty decorative, so you can guard against escape without looking paranoid to those that don’t know the joys of a self-sufficient and resolute child.
 Heck, if you’re a hard sleeper you may want to do both.

 On top of alarms or bells that baby monitor you likely haven’t even gotten around to putting away can become a toddler monitor.
 At night it helps make escape alerts sound louder in your bedroom and during the day it can help you be able to concentrate on other things such as housework without having to look around every 30-seconds because you can hear the mischief.
 Extra tip: Beware a silent child.

 You can also take a proactive approach to toddler escapes by talking to your toddler about it.
 Depending on your child’s age you can either just have going outside without an adult be a no-no that is enforced the same way that say finger painting on the couch cushion is for younger toddlers or you can explain the dangers of going out alone with an older toddler.

 Keep in mind that all of the above is useless if you don’t use it.
-While undoing 3 to 4 locks can be a pain, and remembering to power on an alarm at night can be easy to forget (another advantage of bells) there’s no point in these safety measures if you don’t use them and a pain in the butt is way easier than a broken heart from a missing, hurt, or worse child.
+While undoing 3 to 4 locks can be a pain, and remembering to power on an alarm if you turn it off to do something like carry in groceries can be easy to forget (another advantage of bells) there’s no point in these safety measures if you don’t use them and a pain in the butt is way easier than a broken heart from a missing, hurt, or worse child.